 - There are detailed regulations regarding minimum daily and weekly rest periods, maximum weekly hours, paid holidays and health assessments for night workers.

-These regulations are complex and you should take legal advice if you have particular concerns on these points.
+- The regulations are complex and you should take legal advice if you have particular concerns.

-5.2 Entitlement to annual holiday must be set out in the written statement.
+Entitlement to annual holiday must be set out in the written statement

 - Employees are entitled to a minimum of 5.6 weeks' paid annual leave pro rata.
 A minimum of four weeks' holiday must be taken.
 The remainder can often be rolled over to the next year.